openmc-dev/openmc/docs/source/usersguide/materials.rst

 with the correct nuclide composition and density.
 The :meth:`Material.mix_materials` method takes a list of materials and a list of their mixing fractions.
-Mixing fractions can be provided as atomic fractions, weight fractions or volume fractions.
-The fraction type is specifed by adding 'ao', 'wo' or 'vo' respectively as the third argument.
+Mixing fractions can be provided as atomic fractions, weight fractions, or volume fractions.
+The fraction type can be specified by passing 'ao', 'wo', or 'vo' as the third argument, respectively.
 For example, assuming the required materials have already been defined, a MOX material with 3% plutonium oxide by weight could be created using the following: